collective/collective.developermanual/source/getstarted/installation.rst

 Download Plone
 ===================

+Plone is available for Microsoft Windows, Mac OSX X, Linux and BSD operating systems.

 `Download the latest Plone release <http://plone.org/products/plone/latest_release>`_.

 The latest release may not be immediately available on Microsoft Windows.